StephanieQuon/Video-Based-Respiratory-Rate-Tracking/README.md

 Requirements: MATLAB R2020a or later version, video with body clearly in frame named input_video.mp4 (recommended minimum 10 seconds)

 **Step 1: Stabilize the video**
-1. Download stabilze.m, and put it into the same directory in MATLAB along with the video
+1. Download stabilize.m, and put it into the same directory in MATLAB along with the video
 3. Open stabilize.m and run the script, wait until it finishes

 **Step 2: Run the desired tracking algorithm**